Ernst Jennrich: Soviet occupation zone

-Following the German surrender and his release from captivity, Jennrich re-joined the SPD, though there is no indication that he ever became a party activist.
-He had married in 1938 and, with a wife and four growing children to support, he launched himself as an independent trader in fruit and vegetables in July 1945.
+Following the German surrender and his release from captivity, Jennrich re-joined the SPD, though there is no indication that he became an active member.
+Having married in 1938 and now responsible for supporting his wife and four growing children, he established himself as an independent trader in fruit and vegetables in July 1945.
 In April 1946, the SPD was merged with the Communist Party of Germany under pressure from the Soviet Military Administration.
-Jennrich became a member of the resulting Socialist Unity Party of Germany (SED), though much like with his SPD membership, he was not a party activist.
-Nevertheless, in 1947 he brought himself to the attention of the SED by resigning his party membership all together.
-Some time later, he called upon to explain why he resigned from the SED.
+Jennrich became a member of the resulting Socialist Unity Party of Germany (SED), though, much like with his SPD membership, he was not a party activist.
+Nevertheless, in 1947, he brought himself to the attention of the SED by resigning his party membership altogether.
+Some time later, he was called upon to explain why he resigned from the SED.
 In a courageous move, he explained it as his reaction to having been told, when attending a meeting with party officials, that he had acquired his fruit and vegetables business only through the [good offices of] the party".
 (Note: "....weil mir in der Funktionärssitzung gesagt wurde, ich hätte mein Geschäft nur durch die Partei bekommen".)

-Jennrich was forced to abandon his business in 1949 when it became unprofitable, undertaking a succession of short term jobs.
+Jennrich was forced to abandon his business in 1949 when it became unprofitable, undertaking a succession of short-term jobs.
 In October 1949, the Soviet occupation zone was relaunched and rebranded as the German Democratic Republic (East Germany) and, following Western rejection of the Stalin Note in May 1952, subjected to an intensified programme of wide-ranging and far-reaching Sovietization.